ssherwood/demo-boot-shedlock/README.md

 This is a simple Spring Boot demo application using Shedlock to explore some subtle differences in transaction isolation between Yugabyte (YSQL) and a vanilla JDBC datasource (in this example, Postgres).

+## UPDATE

+Per the [issue](https://github.com/lukas-krecan/ShedLock/issues/207) that I opened with Shedlock, the 4.27.0 release has a customizable isolation level.
+As long as the lockProvider is configured with SERIALIZABLE, all the errors documented below go away.

+---

 ## Project Setup

 This project is configured to connect to either a Yugabyte or Postgres instance at the default localhost and port